Broadcloth

 Broadcloth is a dense, plain woven cloth, historically made of wool.
 The defining characteristic of broadcloth is not its finished width but the fact that it was woven much wider (typically 50 to 75% wider than its finished width) and then heavily milled (traditionally the cloth was worked by heavy wooden trip hammers in hot soapy water) in order to shrink it to the required width.
-The effect of the milling process is to draw the yarns much closer together than could be achieved in the loom and allow the individual fibres of the wool to bind together in a felting process, which results in a dense, blind face cloth with a stiff drape which is highly weather-resistant, hard wearing and capable of taking a cut edge without the need for being hemmed.
+The milling process draws the yarns much closer together than could be achieved in the loom and allows the individual fibres of the wool to bind together in a felting process, which results in a dense, blind-face cloth with a stiff drape: highly weather-resistant, hard-wearing and capable of taking a cut edge without the need for being hemmed.

-The manufacturing process originates from Flanders, the type of cloth was also made in Leiden and several parts of England at the end of the medieval period.
+The manufacturing process originated from Flanders; the type of cloth was also made in Leiden and in several parts of England at the end of the medieval period.
 The raw material was short staple wool, carded and spun into yarn and then woven on a broad loom to produce cloth 1.75 yards wide.
-It was then fulled, usually in a fulling mill.
-When fulled, the fibres of the cloth would felt together, resulting in a smooth surface.
+After fulling, usually in a fulling mill, the fibres of the resultant cloth would felt together, resulting in a smooth surface.

 Etymology

 The word "broadcloth" was originally used just as an antonym to "narrow cloth", but later came to mean a particular type of cloth.
-The 1909 Webster's dictionary (as reprinted in 1913) defines broadcloth as "A fine smooth-faced woolen cloth for men's garments, usually of double width (i.e., a yard and a half [1.5 yd]); — so called in distinction from woolens three quarters of a yard wide.
+The 1909 Webster's dictionary (as reprinted in 1913) defines broadcloth as "A fine smooth-faced woolen cloth for men's garments, usually of double width (i.e., a yard and a half [1.5 yd]);—so called in distinction from woolens three quarters of a yard wide.
 [0.75 yd]", thus giving both the old breadth-based distinction and the newer definition based on the type of cloth.

 Since the early 1920s, the American market has used the term "broadcloth" to describe a plain-woven, usually mercerised fabric woven with a rib and a slightly heavier filling yarn, used for shirt-making, made from cotton or a polyester-and-cotton blend.
 This fabric was introduced in the early 1920s as an import from the United Kingdom, where it was called poplin, but it was arbitrarily renamed "broadcloth" as it was thought that "poplin" had connotations of heaviness.
 Another version of this fabric, woven in rayon or polyester-and-rayon, is called fuji.

 The Harmonized Tariff Schedule of the United States uses the unambiguous terms "broadwoven" and "narrow woven", with a breadth cutoff of 30 centimeters (about 12 inches).
-By this definition, the US government estimates that 70-75% of all cloth production globally, by weight, is broadwoven.
+By this definition, the US government estimates that 70–75% of all cloth production globally, by weight, is broadwoven.